 • Credit unions

-As much as possible, do make it a habit to exchange foreign currency at your local country first before travelling.
+As much as possible, do make it a habit to exchange foreign currency at your local country first before travelling, for example, check the currency exchange Sydney.
 When you do so, you can achieve the following:

 • You have enough local money with you to pay for a taxi, or other contingencies, just in case they do not accept credit card payments